-Celebrating its 50th year, the National Apple Harvest Festival is annually held over the first two weekends in October and includes crafts, demonstrations, contests, food stands, live music, orchard tours, and other attractions.
+Celebrating its 58th year, the National Apple Harvest Festival is annually held over the first two weekends in October and includes hay rides, antique cars, contests, crafts, food stands, live music, orchard tours, and other attractions.
 Don’t miss the apple-pancake patio or apple-syrup making.
 Call ahead for advance ticket sales; all ages are welcome.

 Food Network New York City Wine & Food Festival